Interior shot of battery bank and charge controller wiring inside a camper van

 Smart Battery Monitoring

-Why Monitoring Matters: Without accurate battery monitoring, you're flying blind on power consumption and remaining capacity.
-This leads to unexpected power outages and reduced battery lifespan.
+Why Monitoring Matters: Without good battery tracking, you're flying blind on power use and remaining power.
+This leads to surprise power outages and shorter battery life.

 Essential Monitoring Features: